carlocarfora/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 25: Oct 02, 2023
+**Today's Progress**: Nearly passing all the tests now, have to iplement the -b flag for catr

+**Thoughts**: Thinking in rust logic is tricky, just not writing enough often enough to have it normal yet.
+Still need to peek at a completed task to find a way forwards sometimes

 ### Day 24: Sep 27, 2023
 **Today's Progress**: Writing the workings of the program.